k3po/k3po/SPEC.md

 JavaScript, perhaps using an HTML `<script>` tag.

-The WebSocket Emulation protocol overhead is kept to a minimum such that performance and scalability can be considered approximately equivalent when compared to the WebSocket protocol defined by [RFC 6455](https://tools.ietf.org/html/rfc6455), especially when the majority of data transfer flows from server-to-client.
+The WebSocket Emulation protocol overhead is kept to a minimum such that performance and scalability can be considered approximately equivalent when compared to the WebSocket protocol defined by [[RFC 6455]][RFC6455], especially when the majority of data transfer flows from server-to-client.

 ### Security Model